 Factom — Factom employs blockchain technology to securely store digital health records

-MedicalChain — Medicalchain’s blockchain-based platform maintains a record of origin and protects patient identity
+MedicalChain — Medicalchain’s blockchain-based platform maintains a record of the origin and protects the patient identity

 Use cases to check